 Constant market disruption means that organisations’ strategies are continuously changing.
 And to be able to deliver these shifting strategies, operating models need to be flexible, so they can easily be updated.

 With this accelerated need for change, organisation design has moved from being a process of discrete change projects to a continual process of adaptation.

 Organisation design is complex.
-There is no one-fits-all solution.
+There is no one-size-fits-all solution.